duhow/xiaoai-patch/docs/faq.md

 ### Can I use Mi Home app with the speaker patch?

-No, by using default patching, all Xiaomi software gets removed and replaced with lots of different software to play audio managed from multiple sources, such as AirPlay, MPD, UPNP, Squeezelite (LMS), or Snapcast.
+:x: No, by using default patching, all Xiaomi software gets removed and replaced with lots of different software to play audio managed from multiple sources, such as AirPlay, MPD, UPNP, Squeezelite (LMS), or Snapcast.